strategicalliances/docs/content/en/docs/appstore/use-content/modules/snowflake/rbac/snowflake-sso.md

 You can use Snowflake's [SSO capabilities](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-overview) to enable your Mendix app to use role-based access control (RBAC) automatically.

-The following diagram is a visual representation of how the Snowflake SSO can be used with a Mendix application with the help of the an external OAUTH provider.
+The following diagram is a visual representation of how the Snowflake SSO can be used with a Mendix application with the help of an external OAUTH provider.

  {{< figure src="/attachments/appstore/use-content/modules/snowflake-sso/RBAC-SSO-explanations.png" >}}